Lexington Animal Hospital is proud of our professional and courteous staff!

-Outside of veterinary medicine, Dr. Ryan enjoys spending time with her husband David, daughter Anna, and her two dogs: Finn and Gil.
+Outside of veterinary medicine, Dr. Ryan enjoys spending time with her husband David, daughters Anna and Kate, son Danny, her dogs: Finn and Gil, and cat, Ranger (he owns the night).
 Dr. Ryan loves all outdoor activities, especially kayaking, stand-up paddle boarding, cross country skiing, and hiking with her dogs.

 to southwest Virginia.

 My furry family includes Sgt.
 Tibbs, the cat who enjoys wrestling with my husband, and Matilda, my feisty poodle mix that keeps everyone on their toes.
 My sons Cooper, Gibson, and Sawyer love the pets way more than the pets love them.
 When I am not working, my hobbies include hiking and photography.
 I am proud to work at Lexington Animal Hospital because we practice an excellent quality of medicine provided in a caring and compassionate environment.
 I hope I get to meet you soon!

 My name is Ashley Woodson, and I am an LVT (licensed veterinary technician).
 I started working at Lexington Animal Hospital in April 2013 as a kennel assistant.
 After graduating from Rockbridge County High School in 2014, I went on to complete my Veterinary Technology degree from Blue Ridge Community College in May 2017.